Business and Marketing Tips for Translators: Direct Client Contact Ideas

 - ATA Client Outreach Kit, www.atanet.org/client_outreach.

-Jesse Tomlinson is an interpreter, translator, editor, and voice talent.
-Originally hailing from Canada, she now lives in Mexico and translates from Spanish into English and interprets in both languages.
+Jesse Tomlinson is an interpreter and translator and splits her time between Canada and México.
+She translates from Spanish into English and interprets in both languages.
 Her special interests lie in Mexican culture, the tequila industry, and literature.
-She translates Mexican billboards and news into English on her blog, Tomlinson Translations (http://tomlinsontranslations.com/Blog).
-Contact: email@example.com.
+Website: www.tomlinsontranslations.com